Our Team

 Maki S. Koyama, PhD

-is a research scientist at the Center for the Developing Brain (CDB) and the head of the Testing, Evaluation, and Optimization Core (TEOC) at the Child Mind Institute.
+is a research scientist at the Center for the Developing Brain (CDB) and the head of Data Assessment, Refinement, and Testing (DART) at the Child Mind Institute.

 Dr. Koyama uses scientifically rigorous approaches to test, validate and evaluate accessible, remotely deliverable digital tools generated through Child Mind Institute projects.
 Those projects include the Next-Generation Digital Therapeutics (NGDT) program that aims to develop, validate, and deploy digital therapeutics and biometric response monitoring tools specifically designed to support children and adolescents with mental health and learning disorders.